What Setoff Means for Account Holders

 Protecting the Non-Debtor Party

 This rule matters most when one person on a joint account has debts and the other does not.
 The non-debtor party's share is protected from setoff.
+A bank cannot claim a security interest in the deposit account beyond what the debtor actually owns.
 But proving ownership proportions can be complicated if the account was set up without any formal agreement about who contributed what.